-If invasive species were introduced during the drilling campaign the impact on the benthic ecology of the Islands may not be evident for a number of years.
-However, the long-term implications for the Islands ecology could be severe and irreversible.
+If invasive species were introduced during the drilling operations the impact on the benthic ecology of the Islands may not be evident for a number of years.
+The potential to have an impact on a regional scale and therefore the sensitivity of receptors has been assessed as 'High'.
+The long-term implications for the Islands' ecology could be severe and irreversible.
 The severity of the impact will be species specific but following the precautionary principle (worst-case scenario) the severity has been assessed as 'Major'.

 There are International conventions regarding ballast water and biofouling management.
-Although the Falklands are currently not signatories, the vessels used during the drilling campaign will follow the IMO's best practice guidelines.
-The IMO's guidelines on exchanging ballast water and managing biofouling organisms, will greatly reduce the likelihood of introducing non-native species.
-Introduction of invasive species has happened in the Falklands, and by the industry elsewhere, and therefore the likelihood of invasive species becoming established as a result of the Drilling campaign has been assessed as 'Remote'.
+Although the Falklands are currently not signatories, the vessels used during the drilling operations will follow the IMO's best practice guidelines.
+The IMO's guidelines on exchanging ballast water and managing biofouling organisms will greatly reduce the likelihood of introducing non-native species.
+Introduction of invasive species has happened in the Falklands, and by the industry elsewhere, and therefore the likelihood of invasive species becoming established as a result of the Rhea-1 drilling operations has been assessed as 'Remote'.